- Specific Job Requirements

 Final Thoughts

-The best thing about wanting to work with animals is that the world loves its critters.
-If you can think of a job that involves animals, it’s probably out there and someone is looking to hire.
-Or you can start your own business and be your own boss doing what you love.
+The beauty of pursuing a career with animals is the abundance of opportunities available.
+If you can envision a job involving animals, it likely exists, and someone is seeking to fill that role.
+Alternatively, you could start your own business and become your own boss doing what you love.

 - Specific Job Requirements